felix86-emu/docs/docs/users/troubleshooting.md

 sudo felix86 --shell
 ```

+#### I still have issues running privileged executables

+Is felix86 on a FUSE filesystem, like sshfs, squashfs or overlayfs? binfmt_misc emulators can't run privileged binaries when on FUSE filesystems.

 ## AppImages don't work

 See [Privileged executables don't work](#privileged-executables-dont-work), since AppImage uses `fusermount3` which is marked as setuid.